toransahu/g4g/misc/README.md

 - array contains positive + negative numbers
 - subarray _could be empty_

+## 1.11 Return a pair of 2 numbers from an unsorted array such that the sum is equal to x.

 ## 2. Solve the Logical Expression given by string